 A general power of attorney allows the agent to act on behalf of the principal in any and all matters allowed by state laws.

 A limited power of attorney gives the agent the power to act on behalf of the principal in specific matters or events.
-An example of this would be if the principal says that the agent can only manage the principal’s retirement account, or if the agent has authority in a power of attorney for only a certain time frame.
+For example, if the principal says that the agent can only manage the principal’s retirement account or if the agent has authority in a power of attorney for only a certain time frame.

 4. What can an authorized agent do for me?

-An agent is the person who is appointed by the principal to administrate the duties contained in the power of attorney document.
+An agent is appointed by the principal to administrate the duties contained in the power of attorney document.

-The agent must act at all times for the benefit, and in the best interest of, the principal, and not for himself or herself.
+The agent must act at all times for the benefit and in the principal’s best interest, not for themself.

 An agent must: